 As one of the first pediatric liver transplant patients in Georgia, Terri was 13 when she received the liver that she still has today.
-July 2, 2021, she celebrated the 30th anniversary of her transplant – a milestone that is important for her to share with others.
+On July 2, 2023, she will celebrate the 32nd anniversary of her transplant – a milestone that is important for her to share with others.

 “You don’t hear stories like mine, the people who are this far out,” she explains.
 “I hope it gives somebody some hope, even people who are waiting and haven’t had their transplants.
 You know, they’re wondering what their lifespan could be afterwards.”